Exemptions & Save Our Homes

 2) Florida driver’s licenses or Florida identification cards for non-drivers.

-3) Florida vehicle registration on all vehicles operated in Florida.
+3) Florida vehicle tag number(s) on all vehicles privately owned.

 4) Manatee County Voter’s Registration card or Declaration of Domicile.